unitaryfund/mitiq/docs/source/examples/pt_zne.md

 **Incoherent noise** is a process that results in the quantum system entangling with its environment i.e. this type of noise is irreversible.
 The system and the environment end up in a mixed state.
 This type of noise scales linearly in the small error limit.
 The noise channel can be described using Pauli operators which makes it easy to analyze and simulate.
 Worst case error rate is directly proportional to the **average gate infidelity**.

 For example, a depolarizing noise channel is a stochastic noise channel where a noiseless process is probabilistically mixed with orthogonal errors.
 Pauli twirling strives to convert some noise channel into a Pauli noise channel or approximately close to a Pauli noise channel.
 This conversion is determined by the depth of the circuit, coherent noise strength and the total number of Pauli twirled circuits used.
-As shown in Eq.{math:numref}`depolarizing_noise` and {math:numref}`depolarizing_noise_Paulis`, a local depolarizing noise channel can be described using Paulis i.e. it can be said that Pauli twirling tailors a noise channel into a local depolarizing noise channel {cite}`Garc_a_Mart_n_2024`.
+As shown in Eqs.{math:numref}`depolarizing_noise` and {math:numref}`depolarizing_noise_Paulis` below, a local depolarizing noise channel can be described using Paulis i.e. it can be said that Pauli twirling tailors a noise channel into a local depolarizing noise channel {cite}`Garc_a_Mart_n_2024`.

 If $\rho$ is a single qubit state, $p$ is the probabilistic error rate and $\mathcal{E}(\rho)$ is the noise channel: